Symatem/Documentation/Processing/Concurrency.md

     - The outer could become massive and too big / long, preventing interaction with others
     - Would be the same as using a pessimistic semaphore, not really optimistic
 - Forbid nesting of transactions
-    - Programmers might violate this rule without noticing, hidden in a called subroutine or recursion
+    - Programmers might violate this rule without noticing, hidden in a subroutine or recursion